-To: Drillwell Enterprises Ltd.

-Attn: David Slade

-Date: November 27, 2018
+To: Drillwell Enterprises Ltd. Attn: David Slade Date: November 27, 2018 Email: david@drillwell.com

-david@drillwell.com

-This will certify that Insurance as described hereunder has been arranged on behalf of the herein Named Insured and that such

-Insurance, at the date hereof, is in full force and effect.
+This will certify that Insurance as described hereunder has been arranged on behalf of the herein Named Insured and that such Insurance, at the date hereof, is in full force and effect.

-insurance, at the date hereof, is in full force and effect.

 Policy Effective Date Named Insured & Mailing Address

 December 7, 2018 Drillwell Enterprises Ltd.

 Policy Expiry Date 4994 Polkey Road, Duncan, BC V9L6W3

 December 7, 2019

 Policy Number Insurance Company

 5A1263776 Intact Insurance Company